 The way you interact with us across all the different channels described above (e.g. our Website, social media and marketing messages we send you) and the information we collect in that regard from each of these channels provides us valuable information about your current circumstances and preferences.
 This insight gives us the opportunity to offer you the best customer service experience possible.
 To learn about you and your interests, we analyse your interactions with our company using various kinds of information, as set out above.
-If you have given us your consent to send you marketing communications or if we are permitted by law to send such communications without obtaining your consent, we use the information that you have provided to us when interacting with us for sending you personalised marketing messages about our products or services, events and promotions.
+If you have registered your details with Us or engaged one of our Services by entering into a transaction with Us, or if We are permitted by law to send such communications without obtaining your consent, We use the information that you have provided to us when interacting with us for sending you personalised marketing messages about our products or services, events and promotions.
 In some instances, we will also aggregate your personal information with that of other individuals, to create comprehensive reports about how clients and customers use our products and services.
 This is necessary for the purposes of our legitimate interests in analysing our brand and determining how to improve our services.

 What kind of channels

-We will send direct marketing communications to you via the channel you choose, such as post, email, phone, or social media.
-We ask for your consent, where required by applicable law, in order to use the contact details you have provided to us to send our personalised marketing communications.
+We will send direct communications to you via the channel you choose, such as post, email, phone, or social media.

 What kind of messages